 Hallelujah!
 Praise Buddha, Shiva and Osiris – A Split Second are back again after they conquered Bodyfest in 2014.
 Old men, sure, but these guys are a fantastic live band and always deliver a suberb experience for mind, soul and BODY.
 A hard-hitting and energetic show combined with tons of great hit songs is what we can promise to those who didn’t see the show in 2014.
 Be sure not to miss “Flesh”, “Mambo Witch”, “On Command”, “Rigor Mortis” together with hypnotic live versions of “The Colloseum Crash” and “Colonial Discharge”.
 This will be a gig to remember….again.

 Ever since The Klinik went in hiatus, in late 2014, Dive has been the main focus of Dirk Ivens.
 Dive started out in 1990 and with minimum equipment this one man project creates maximum power.
-From the self-titled debut in 1990 to the latest album “Underneath” in 2017 we have been served a meal with primitive, harsh industrial music.
+From the self-titled debut in 1990 to the latest album “Where do we go from here” released late 2020, we have been served a meal with primitive, harsh industrial music.
 Be prepared for a mindblowing and epileptical gig with an exceptional front figure who since a very long time is a legend in the EBM scene.

 Last we heard of Spetsnaz was a cancelled show with Subkultfestivalen this summer.
 Eager to hear these masters of Old School EBM we will of course serve you with a most awaited re-appearance in Stockholm.
 Last time in the capital was Bodyfest 2012 and that is way too long for a band with endless hit songs, great sense of humour and crowd-pleasing performances.
 True Swedish old school gnäll EBM is coming your way.